 Whether you want to design logos or edit photographs, professional graphic design software doesn't come cheap.
 Or does it?
+In this article, we'll share with you some of the best free photoshop alternatives available.

-Photoshop is the first word in graphic design software, and like most leading software products, it demands a hefty fee from anyone who wants to use it.
+Photoshop is the first word in graphic design software and like most leading software products, it demands a hefty fee from anyone who wants to use it.
 In fact, to access Photoshop through Adobe Creative Cloud, you'll need to fork out at least $19.99 every month.

-But thankfully, there is a solution to this pricey problem.
+Thankfully, there is a solution to this pricey problem.

 Announced to the public in 1995, GIMP is one of the most popular image manipulation programs on the market.
 It's also likely to be the most powerful graphic design tool on this list.
 It's free and open source, but packs a professional punch nonetheless.